SimeonTsvetanov/Mini-Projects-Learning-Python/Tweeter-Profile-Scraper/README.md

 ### The aim of the Project was to create a Twitter Profile Reviewer App with Python.
 That runs in its own GUI.
-On run the program will present you, with a interactive help lbl(on the top of the screen),asking you to add the Tweeter account name @handle and to press search.
+When started, the program will present you, with a interactive help lbl(on the top of the screen),asking you to add the Tweeter account name @handle and to press search.
 Once done,It will present you with basic information of the searched user and their last several tweets.

-I'll upload a few images of the program GUI, so you can get a better idea.

 To run the program you will need to import:
 - [tweepy](https://www.tweepy.org/) - In order to pull the details from Tweeter (Be aware you will need to install tweepy in the python env.)